10 Foods To Avoid During Constipation

 Cheese and milk can cause constipation in certain individuals.
 The high fat and low fiber content in these products may cause constipation in some people.
 However, there is no scientific evidence or study to support it.
 However, some individuals have been observed for being relieved of constipation if they limit the consumption of milk and dairy products.
-This could also be as a result of the sensitivity to the protein found in the cow’s milk.
-You don’t need not give up on dairy completely, try yogurt which is a probiotic, as is good for the digestive system and may relieve you of constipation too.
+This could also be a result of the sensitivity to the protein found in the cow’s milk.
+You don’t need not give up on dairy completely, try yoghurt which is a probiotic, as is good for the digestive system and may relieve you of constipation too.

 5. Red Meat:

 Red meat often takes the place of fibre-rich options when consumed regularly.
 It is high in protein & fat but low in fibre.
 Foods with high-fat content take a longer time to digest.
 Also, it has tough protein fibers which may be difficult for your body to digest.
 Low fiber too can lead to constipation.
 So, it is advisable to replace red meat in the diet with protein and fibre-rich alternatives, such as beans, lentils, and peas.

 6. Fried Food: